 We also would like to receive confirmation of our understanding that while the final version of Schedule 2 form will be unalterable, Schedules 1, 3, 4, and 5 are templates that can be modified by individual firms.
-We are concerned that if that is not the case, the AMF is prescribing details that may not properly reflect the full rights of a consumer and which will constrain a firm's ability to communicate information in language that they feel is most effective.
+We are concerned that if that is not the case, the AMF is proscribing details that may not properly reflect the full rights of a consumer and which will constrain a firm's ability to communicate information in language that they feel is most effective.
 For example, Schedule 1 says "The Act allows you to rescind an insurance contract, without penalty, within 10 days of the date on which it is signed.
 However, the insurer may grant you a longer period."
 While correct, we believe it would be more beneficial to actually state the period over which the consumer can cancel an insurance contract without penalty, which for many of our members is longer than 10 days.
-Our members have considerable experience with presenting information and forms to consumers, and just as the AMF has required with the product summary, we feel it would be more effective to indicate what are the principles the AMF is advancing and what are the expectations the AMF is requiring, and leave the specific language to individual firms operating in the marketplace.
+Our members have considerable experience with presenting information and forms to consumers, and just as the AMF has required with the Product Summary, we feel it would be more effective to indicate what are the principles the AMF is advancing and what are the expectations the AMF is requiring, and leave the specific language to individual firms operating in the marketplace.

-- Regarding Schedule 2, we note that some of the pictograms utilized are automobile or trafficrelated.
-Therefore, it would be problematic and potentially confusing to consumers to use such pictograms in life and health insurance-related documents. - In that connection, we would welcome the opportunity for some life and health insurance industry representatives, including from CAFII member companies, to meet with the AMF to review the content and format of the Schedule and offer feedback.
+• Regarding Schedule 2, we note that some of the pictograms utilized are automobile or trafficrelated.
+Therefore, it would be problematic and potentially confusing to consumers to use such pictograms in life and health insurance-related documents.

+In that connection, we would welcome the opportunity for some life and health insurance industry representatives, including from CAFII member companies, to meet with the AMF to review the content and format of the Schedule and offer feedback.
 In particular, we do have experts in the presentation of forms to clients who might be able to offer suggestions on how to make it a more consumer-friendly document.
-While we applaud your decision to hold a series of consumer focus groups on the forms, we believe that Schedule 2 is of critical importance and getting it optimally worded and formatted could benefit from additional input from a task-specific regulator/industry working group. - We would recommend a one-year period for the full enforcement of the Regulation to ensure that our members have the time to ensure that the changes required are fully implemented and tested, and to make the customer experience from these changes as optimal as possible.
+While we applaud your decision to hold a series of consumer focus groups on the forms, we believe that Schedule 2 is of critical importance and getting it optimally worded and formatted could benefit from additional input from a task-specific regulator/industry working group.